Speakers

 Padraig Gleeson

-University College London, London, United KingdomWill talk about:
+University College London,

 The Open Source Brain Initiative, enabling collaborative model development in computational neuroscience